argoproj/argo-rollouts/examples/helm-blue-green/README.md

 ## Promoting the rollout

-To advanced the rollout and make the new version stable
+To advance the rollout and make the new version stable

 ```
 kubectl-argo-rollouts promote example-helm-guestbook